algolia/docsearch/docs/src/inside-the-engine.md

 again, on the page hierarchy, as extracted from the `selectors`.

 The default strategy is to first look at the closest header of the matching text.
-If a matching paragraph of text is under `Advanced Settings / API Options / verySpecificMethod()`, it will be ranked higher than if it is only found under `Gettings Started > Installation`.
-The idea here is that if you have a match under a very deep hierarchy, chances are that this match is very specific and might be more interesting that something found in a very broad topic.
+For example, a paragraph under `Settings / API / verySpecificMethod()`, will be ranked higher than one under `Settings / API`.
+The idea here is that if you have a match under a deep hierarchy, chances are that this match is specific and might be more interesting that something found in a broad topic.

 But this does not work in all cases as some documentations don't have deep hierarchy.
 In that case, we use the paragraph position.
 The first paragraph of